-Name: Class:

-Date: Song or Topic:

-Grade: School:

-National Standards Achieved (check all that apply): • Singing alone and with 1.
-Lesson Focus (concepts and skills to emphasize)

-others a varied repertoire of music 2.
-Lesson Objectives:

-Performing on instruments alone and 2. a.

-with others a varied repertoire of music b.

-Improvising melodies, variations and с.

-accompaniments Composing and arranging music with 3. d.
-Introduction/Motivation

-specific guidelines • Reading and notating 5.

-music 4.
-Sequence:

-Listening to, analyzing, and describing music a.

-Evaluating music and music performances b.

-• Understanding relationships between с.

-music, the other arts and disciplines outside d.

-the arts e.

-5. Review/Wrap-Up:

-6. Classroom Setup

-7. Materials Needed: a.

-b.

-с.
+Name: Date: Grade: Class: Song or Topic: School: National Standards Achieved (check all that apply): • Singing alone and with 1.
+Lesson Focus (concepts and skills to emphasize): others a varied repertoire of music Performing on instruments alone and 2.
+Lesson Objectives: a. with others a varied repertoire of music Improvising melodies, variations and b. c. accompaniments Composing and arranging music with specific guidelines Reading and notating 3. d.
+Introduction/Motivation musicListening to, analyzing, 4.
+Sequence: a. and describing music Evaluating music and music performances b.
+Understanding relationships between music, the other arts and disciplines outside с. d. the arts 5. e.
+Review/Wrap-Up: 6.
+Classroom Setup 7.
+Materials Needed: a. b. c.